“No Woman, No Cry” Lyrics Meaning (Bob Marley)

 And so I’ve got to push on through

 This line shifts to Marley’s personal journey, highlighting self-reliance and the need to persevere despite challenges.
-His determination resonates deeply.
+His determination is felt here.

 But while I’m gone